 Healthy habits as a child or teenager can pay off years down the road with stronger bones.
 Young people can build their bones by eating calcium-rich foods, getting enough vitamin D (through sunshine or diet), and exercising regularly.
-Here are the recommended daily intakes for calcium by age:
+Here are the recommended daily intakes of calcium by age:

 - Under one year: 200-260 mg

 - 4-8 years: 1,000 mg